Aask42/DC32_Infinite_Wifi_Portal/README.md

 <img src="image-2.png" alt="drawing" height="300"/></br>

-## Getting Started
+## Getting Started/Features

 - The device will take 2-5 seconds to boot
+  - It will take longer the more animation frames it has to render
-- Once up it will tick at the default BPM of 60
+- Second-Hand: The Outer LED ring will tick at the default BPM of 60
+  - See below for how to change this speed
-- The current number of visible Wifi Networks is the length of the outer ring of LEDs.
+- Wifi Counter: The current number of visible Wifi Networks is the length of the outer ring of LEDs.

-If you turn the device so the face points towards the earth, it will auto-dim and auto-power off the LED control chips onboard, and will automatically turn back on when tilted upright.
+- AutoDim: Turn the device so the face points towards the earth, it will auto-dim and auto-power off the LED control chips onboard
+  - Will automatically turn back on when tilted upright.

-There IS a button on the back.
-It's up to YOU to learn how to program a button handler and make it do something neat!
-Or we will have a set of features implemented on it for Hackaday SuperCon.
+- There IS a button on the back.
+  - It's up to YOU to learn how to program a button handler and make it do something neat!
+  - Or wait for our Hackaday SuperCon updates!

 ### How do I mess with the code?